JGSNETO/Learn-Matlab/README.md

 - Polymorphism: If the type of an input argument to a function can vary from one call to another, it is called a "Polymorphic" function.
 Polymorphic means "having multiple forms", and it can save us a huge amount of work.
 - Second form of polymorphism: Variation in the number of arguments from a call to call.
 - Many built-in MATLAB functions employ the first of polymorphism by returning an output that is shaped like the input.

+- When we start MATLAB and call rand, it always returns the same exact number: 0.8147